softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 I don't think there's a clear winner.
 Both libraries are great, provide an elegant, declarative, composable way to define stream processing. scalaz-stream puts more emphasis on making side-effects and concurrency explicit, defining the stream "functionally", while akka-stream aims to be a solid, performant foundation for building libraries and applications.

 akka-streams seems a bit "heavier", as it uses more threading (everything is wrapped in an actor), does quite a lot of internal buffering, so exactly when and how many elements are going to be produced may not be immediately clear.
+The API is in general declarative, but sometimes you need to use mutable state and imperative constructs.
 It's also the faster of the two, and as it implements the [reactive streams](http://www.reactive-streams.org) standard it brings a promise of easy integration into other apps using streaming data processing.
 Plus, it has a Java API, which can definitely have a huge impact on adoption.

 scalaz-stream is definitely harder to grasp at first (at least for me, I'm far from understanding the internals), but it gives you very precise control over threads and a clear one-at-a-time execution model.
-It feels lightweight and self-constrainted, and definitely modelling complex splits & merges in a declarative, functional way gives "I did it" satisfaction ;).
+It feels lightweight and self-contained, and definitely modelling complex splits & merges in a declarative, functional way gives a "I did it" satisfaction ;).
+Stream transformations are defined in a declarative, functional way, so you very rarely have to use mutable state, if at all.

 It's great to have choice, depending on the projects at hand and personal tastes & programming style!
+I hope the above examples will be helpful.
+If I missed some detail on how either akka-stream or scalaz-stream work, or if the code can be improved, let me know!